-The actual maintenance costs differ from theoretical, predicted by the routine schedules (Eilon et al., 1996; Berg, 1995).
+The actual maintenance costs differ from theoretical, predicted by the routine schedules (King and Hutchinson, 1996; Berg, 1995).
 Therefore, when the repair cost is found to be greater than the estimated value of the vehicle (the repair limit) no further repairs should be undertaken and new one should replace the used vehicle.
-For example, if a vehicle damaged in an accident, an estimate of the repair cost is made and if that cost is greater than the estimated value of the vehicle, in its repaired state, then the vehicle is written off and not repaired.
-In the case of a large fleet of vehicles, the repair limit can be established by observing that the cost of actual repairs and going beyond the limit.
-The attention was paid to mileage than age, but recently interest has shifted from the problem of determining the optimum life to financial problems of deciding on the best strategy for acquiring vehicles (Jhang, 1969; Hastings, 1969; Mahon, and Bailey, 1975).
+For example, if a vehicle damaged in an accident, an estimate of the repair cost is made and if that